 If you're returning, now book Copenhagen to Brussels with an overnight stop in Hamburg using the same stopover method.

-You print your own ticket or can show it on your laptop or phone.
+You print your own ticket or can show it on your phone.
 I recommend registering when prompted so you can log in and check your bookings or re-print tickets at any time.

 -